CentralAuth/CentralAuth-Rust-Demo/README.md

 ## Configuration

 This demo uses compile-time environment variables.
-Set them before building or running.
+Configure them in a `.cargo/config.toml` file in the project root.

 Required: